ZoomImgs/OFET-Database/README.md

 Welcome to the OFET Database GitHub Repository!
-Any use of this repository for research purposes must legally cite the paper in which it was introduced:
+Any use of this repository for research purposes must legally cite the paper in which it was introduced.

-## Exploring the Database
+## Exploring the Database via GUI
-Download the repository to your MatLab active directory.
+[Download](https://github.com/Imperssonator/OFET-Database/archive/master.zip) the repository to your MatLab active directory.
+(See "Download ZIP" at top right of [repository main page](https://github.com/Imperssonator/OFET-Database)
 Run the following command:

-load('OFETDatabase.mat')
+OFET_GUI()

+Or simply right click on the file "OFET_GUI.m" and select "Run".
+A window will pop up from which you can select process constraints and generate plots of mobility against many different independent variables.

+## Exploring the Database as a Table
+[Download](https://github.com/Imperssonator/OFET-Database/archive/master.zip) the repository to your MatLab active directory.
+(See "Download ZIP" at top right of [repository main page](https://github.com/Imperssonator/OFET-Database)
+Run the following command:

+load('Functions/OFETDatabase.mat')

-The Database should now exist as a structure array in your workspace.
+The Database should now exist as a structure array called "OFET" in your workspace.
 Open it in the variable explorer to view it as a table.

-## Adding or Editing a Paper
-Data for each paper is stored in the
+## View individual papers as Excel sheets
+[Download](https://github.com/Imperssonator/OFET-Database/archive/master.zip) the repository to your MatLab active directory.
+(See "Download ZIP" at top right of [repository main page](https://github.com/Imperssonator/OFET-Database)

+Open the "Papers" folder, then open the folder for any author, and open the .xlsx file for that paper.